morrys/wora/packages/offline-first/README.md

 ```
 * execute: this is the only mandatory parameter.
 In this function, communications with the server must be implemented.

+* finish: function that is called once the request queue has been processed.

-* manualExecution: if set to true, requests in the queue are no longer performed automatically as soon as you go back online. invoke manually: `offlineFirst.execute();`
+* manualExecution: if set to true, requests in the queue are no longer performed automatically as soon as you go back online. invoke manually: `offlineFirst.process();`

 * onComplete: function that is called once the request has been successfully completed.
 Only if the function returns the value true, the request is deleted from the queue.